The choice is yours.

 - People choose not to commit to maintain their freedom.

 But just as there are reasons to not get married, there are other reasons to take the plunge and at least commit to an exclusive relationship.
-See my book, Secrets of Happy Couples for long-lasting relationship success stories.

 - Some believe a person can learn more about themselves in a committed relationship and can experience great personal growth.